Nitrokey/nitrokey-documentation/pro/linux/hard-disk-encryption.rst

 For Arch Linux, see `initramfs-scencrypt <https://github.com/fuhry/initramfs-scencrypt>`_.

-Storage Encryption on Linux with EncFS
+Storage Encryption on GNU+Linux with EncFS
 --------------------------------------

 .. tip::